Get

 3. This breed almost went extinct because they were too good at their job.

-The Irish Wolfhound was initially used to hunt wolves, elk, and more.
-However, by the end of the 1700s, these dogs had helped to hunt wolves and other big game almost to extinction, which meant there really wasn’t a need for them any longer.
+Although not all the reasons for extinction of the Irish Elk are known, extinction of the wolves was largely down to persecution from humans and habitat loss.
+The Irish Wolfhound was initially used to hunt wolves, deer, and more.
+However, by the end of the 1700s, the last wolves had disappeared in Ireland, which meant there really wasn’t a need for them any longer.
 As a result, the breed almost went extinct themselves.

 dogster face divider